khawajafarooq/interview-resources/Java.md

 ###Class Files:
     The Java class file, by contrast, is a binary file that can be run on any hardware platform and operating system that hosts the Java virtual machine.

+    A Java compiler, by contrast, translates the instructions of the Java source files into bytecodes, the "machine language" of the Java virtual machine.

+    In a Java class file, byte order is big-endian irrespective of what platform generated the file and independent of whatever platforms may eventually use it.